T-62: Production history

 In July 1961, Uralvagonzavod in Nizhny Tagil, Malyshev Factory in Kharkiv, Ukraine and Omsk Factory No. 183 replaced part of their T-55 production with the T-62.
-The original plans were that the T-62 would be produced until Morozov's Ob'yekt 432 tank was developed.
+The original plans were that the T-62 would be produced until Morozov's Ob'yekt 432 tank (which would become the T-64) was developed.
 T-62 production was maintained at Uralvagonzavod until 1973 when it was replaced on the production lines by the T-72.
 Until the end of production 20,000 T-62 tanks were produced by Uralvagonzavod.
 Production in the Soviet Union was stopped in 1975.

-North Korea produced the T-62 under license until the 1980s.
+North Korea produced the T-62 under licence until the 1980s.
 In the early 1990s, the North Korean Second Machine Industry Bureau designed a lighter copy of the T-62 which is mass-produced and is known locally as the Ch'ŏnma-ho I (Ga).